L-Soft international, Inc.

 Note: At the time this document was revised, F-Secure Server Security 12.11 for Windows Servers reported as F-Secure Anti-Virus 9.52 in the output of a LISTSERV "release" command.
 This is NOT a LISTSERV bug -- LISTSERV is repeating what FSAV tells it.
 To ensure that FSSS 12.11 is installed, right-click the "F" shield icon in the system tray and click "About".
 It should report "F-Secure Server Security 12.11 build 239" .

-*We recommend upgrading LISTSERV to at least version 16.0-2017a (the current released version) because of an incompatibility with earlier versions of LISTSERV that is present in current versions of the F-Secure products.
+*We recommend upgrading LISTSERV to at least version 16.0-2017a (and at this point, to 16.5, the current released version) because of an incompatibility with earlier versions of LISTSERV that is present in current versions of the F-Secure products.
 The incompatibility may result in display errors when F-Secure reports a virus.
 We have taken account of this incompatibility in LISTSERV version 16.0-2017a and later.
 To ensure that you have at least LISTSERV version 16.0-2017a, issue a SHOW LICENSE to your LISTSERV server.
 The build date reported should be 28 Feb 2017 or later.

 Unfortunately, F-Secure no longer provides a standalone kit for FSAV for Windows Workstation.
 This makes it impossible for L-Soft to provide FSAV kits for Windows Workstation class operating systems (7, 8.x, 10, and so forth).

 For more information on alternatives, please see below at "Special Considerations for Windows Workstations".